David Banks says it was Mayor Eric Adams' decision to move up retirement timeline

 ByEyewitness News WABC logo

-Thursday, October 3, 2024 9:40AM
+Thursday, October 3, 2024

-NEW YORK CITY (WABC) -- Amid city hall turmoil, there was another bombshell announcement as New York City Schools Chancellor David Banks is stepping down earlier than originally announced.
+NEW YORK CITY (WABC) -- Amid City Hall turmoil, there was another bombshell announcement as New York City Schools Chancellor David Banks is stepping down earlier than originally announced.

-His departure was expected to take place at the end of the calendar year.
+Last week, Banks announced plans to step down, retiring after 40 years of service.
+His departure was initially expected to take place at the end of the calendar year.

-Melissa Aviles-Ramos who was announced as the incoming schools chancellor will take over as the leader of the nation's largest school system.
+Melissa Aviles-Ramos, who was announced as the incoming schools chancellor, will take over as the leader of the nation's largest school system.

-Banks was added to a list of abrupt exits as Governor Kathy Hochul put pressure on Adams to clean house.
+Banks was added to a list of abrupt exits as Hochul said she's watching the mayor very closely.

 "I'm also working to make sure the key positions, working with the mayor, are filled with people who are going to be responsible, but it is ultimately his decision to make those, and I'm just letting him know that we are monitoring the situation, we expect changes, that's not a secret, and changes are beginning," Hochul said.